nodejs/node/doc/api/async_hooks.md

 ### Class: `AsyncHook`

-The class `AsyncHook` exposes interface for tracking lifetime events of asynchronous operations.
-Using a unique ID per asynchronous call, it helps associating method calls that otherwise do not appear together in a typical call stack.
+The class `AsyncHook` exposes an interface for tracking lifetime events of asynchronous operations.
+Using a unique ID per asynchronous call, it helps with associating method calls that otherwise do not appear together in a typical call stack.

 #### `asyncHook.enable()`